 Mornings at Bourbon Manor Bed and Breakfast begin with a full country gourmet breakfast, and a beverage and snack station is available throughout the day for a quick pick-me-up.

 School is cool, especially when it has become a bed and breakfast.
-Hope and Glory Inn in Irvington, Virginia, began as a schoolhouse in the late 1800s to 1908.
+Hope and Glory Inn in Irvington, Va., began as a schoolhouse in the late 1800s to 1908.
 Without getting into too much of the property's history, it opened as its current self in the mid-1990s.

 Hope and Glory Inn offers 13 rooms and cottages combined.
 The historic schoolhouse has seven rooms, and the six cottages (one is pet-friendly) are in the gardens.
 All the accommodations include gracious amenities and the always-needed and welcomed enhanced internet connection throughout the property.
 A gourmet picnic-style box breakfast is delivered to the rooms and cottages every morning.